PredixDev/PredixMobileSDK/README.md

 ##Predix Mobile App Container
 Predix Mobile SDK includes Predix Mobile Reference App Containers for both iOS and Electron for Windows.
 The Mobile Reference App Container is a platform-specific environment in which Predix mobile applications are run.

-For iOS, you build the [Predix Mobile Reference App Container for iOS](https://github.com/PredixDev/PredixMobileReferenceApp).
+For iOS, you build the [Predix Mobile Reference App Container for iOS](https://github.com/PredixDev/PredixMobileiOS).

+For Mac, you build the [Predix Mobile Reference App Container for macOS](https://github.com/PredixDev/PredixMobileMacOS).

 For Electron, you download and install the [Predix Mobile Reference App Container for Electron for Windows](https://github.com/PredixDev/PredixMobileElectron/releases).